 - two snack bars

-- a white tablecloth-type restaurant with panoramic view, and
+- a white tablecloth-type restaurant with a panoramic view, and

 - the ubiquitous gift shop.

-I confess I once succumbed to its lure and bought a cool ceramic Panama Canal tea mug, complete with a lid and basket that holds the tea leaves as they steep….
+The products they sell at the gift shop are unique and you won’t find them anywhere else.
+I’ll confess that even though we rarely buy souvenirs, I once succumbed to its lure.
+I bought a cool ceramic tea mug with a historic map of the Panama Canal on its side.
+It came complete with a lid and a basket that holds the tea leaves as they steep.

 But I digress.